-For cumulative risk assessment of combination product follow the Northern zone GD (2016).
+For cumulative risk assessment of combination product, where product effect data are not available, follow the guidance in Annex 12.

 Microorganisms

 The assessment of effects on microorganisms is based on an appraisal of microbial processes, in which an evaluation is carried out of whether or not the microbial metabolisation of N and C are influenced by the active substance or its metabolites.
 In the case of spray products, the exposure of microorganisms is assessed on the basis of the deposition of the substance on soil and the resulting exposure through the soil.
 Where granulates and dressed seeds are concerned, the exposure assessment is based on a mixture of the active substance in the soil, unless special tests are available.